meilisearch/demos/README.md

 ```

- You can now visit `http://localhost:8080/` in your browser and start searching with MeiliSearch!
+ Visit `http://localhost:8080/` in your browser and start searching with MeiliSearch!

 <hr>